USEPA/USEEIO_API/doc/data_format.md

 * The file encoding is UTF-8 without byte-order mark

 The columns of these files are specified in the respective sections below.

+#### Data quality matrices
+The API supports data quality matrices associated with any model result matrix.
+These matrices are optionally included and not present in all models.
+Each data quality matrix consists of data quality entries for values in the same position of its associated matrix.
+These entries are in the form of 5 data quality scores (values for each ranging from 1 to 5) for the five [EPA LCA flow data quality indicators](https://cfpub.epa.gov/si/si_public_record_report.cfm?dirEntryId=321834) in this order: (Data reliability, Temporal correlation, Technological correlation, Technological correlation).
+For example '(3,1,1,4,5)'.
+Each data quality matrix is named with the matrix name followed by `_dqi` like `B_dqi` which provides data quality scores for the `B` matrix.
+Data quality matrices are stored as [CSV files](#CSV-files).

 ## Common metadata for All Models